Phase 2 – MD Curriculum

 • Develop an understanding for the physician’s role in mandated reporting and safety (including how it varies for patients of different ages) in cases of neglect and abuse (physical, sexual, verbal/psychological)

-• Discuss ways to advocate for patients on an individual, community, regional, state or national level.
-Consider barriers and health inequity pertinent to diverse populations.
+• Discuss ways to advocate for patients on an individual, community, regional, state or national level and consider barriers and health inequity pertinent to diverse populations

 • Share medical information with patients and/or their caregivers in terms that are readily understandable while avoiding medical jargon